tazmena/myBookshelf/README.md

  Once all installations complete, you can run by:

  In a first terminal:
- - cd into outer myBookshelf folder
+ - cd into outer myBookshelf folder (not mybookshelf-main)
  - activate the environment: conda activate myBookshelf
  - run the server: python manage.py runserver

  In another terminal window:
- - cd into outer myBookshelf folder
+ - cd into outer myBookshelf folder (not mybookshelf-main)
  - cd into frontend
  - activate the environment: conda activate myBookshelf
  - run the server: npm run dev